 The good news is that digital lens innovation caters to both prescription and non-prescription wearers affected by digital eye strain.

-Referred to as your computer, digital or work pair, these lenses are designed to relax and protect your eyes by providing clear viewing at typical screen viewing distance, as well as reducing blurriness, pixelation, brightness and glare.
+Referred to as your computer, digital or work pair, these lenses are designed to relax and protect your eyes by providing clear viewing at a typical screen viewing distance, as well as reducing blurriness, pixelation, brightness and glare.

-If you wear prescription glasses currently, a dedicated computer pair will not only combat eye strain, but likely deliver postural benefits as your focus will be optimised for close up and screen viewing distances.
+If you wear prescription glasses currently, a dedicated computer pair will not only combat eye strain but likely deliver postural benefits as your focus will be optimised for close up and screen viewing distances.